-Thankfully, Spain, Portugal, & Morocco have some great sources documenting cuisine in Islamic Spain including a surviving copy of a thirteenth-century Andalusian cookbook.
+Thankfully, Spain, Portugal, and Morocco have some great sources documenting cuisine in Islamic Spain including a surviving copy of a thirteenth-century Andalusian cookbook.

 Berenjenas Con Miel from La Tienda Tapas Bar in Williamsburg, VA.

-My favorite food moment in War Rising is a brief, simple one.
-It’s when Rayne recalls being a young boy eating fried eggplant with honey and salt at his parents’ banquet table.
+My favorite food moment in War Rising is when Rayne recalls being a young boy eating fried eggplant with honey and salt at his parents’ banquet table.
 The flavor and smell immerse Rayne back into his childhood.
-Watching her husband caught up in pleasant flashes of the past, Grace herself smiles then decides to sample one of the golden slices on her plate.
+Watching her husband caught up in pleasant flashes of the past, Grace decides to sample one of the golden slices on her plate.

-While the Arabs introduced eggplant to Spain, the domesticated form we know and eat today actually originates from China and India.
+While the Arabs introduced eggplant to Spain, the domesticated form we eat today actually originates from China and India.
 From there, it made its way to the Middle East then migrated westward along trade routes and via conquest into Africa and Europe.[1]
-Asian eggplant does have a much older African cousin, and in 2018 scientists confirmed the African variety is a separate and older strain than the Asian one.
-It originated in North Africa then spread across the African continent most likely by the movement and migration of “mammalian herbivores.”[2]
-The African varieties of this family of eggplant are also delicious and incorporated into many African cuisines.
-I wouldn’t be surprised at all if the African variety also traveled with the Asian eggplant across the Straits of Gibraltar and into Spain with the Amazigh, Arab, and Persian forces that expanded Islam’s reach across the Mediterranean world.
+Asian eggplant does have a much older African cousin.
+In 2018, scientists confirmed the wild African variety is a separate strain from the Asian eggplant.
+This wild strain originated in Northern Africa then spread across the African continent and Asia most likely through the movement and migration of “mammalian herbivores.”[2]
+The varieties of this family of eggplant are incorporated into many African cuisines.
+I wouldn’t be surprised at all if the African variety traveled with the Asian eggplant across the Straits of Gibraltar and into Spain with the Amazigh, Arab, and Persian forces that expanded Islam’s reach across the Mediterranean world.

 Honey & Other Spices

 Keep in mind the cookbook that I primarily took recipes from was written three hundred years after sugar production had begun in Spain and when War Rising takes place.
 In contrast to sugar, there are multiple recipes with honey throughout the cook book.
 Honey has long been used as a sweetener in the region.
-There are even cave paintings from 7000 BCE in Valencia, Spain showing humans harvesting honey.
+There are even cave paintings from 7000 BCE in Valencia showing humans harvesting honey.
 Roman records and medieval ones capture its usage as both food and medicine, so it adds a nice touch of historical legacy that might be missing if I had gone with molasses.[5]
-Based on my research, I would wager the topping of fried eggplant with molasses, even though viewed as traditional in certain regions, actually is a more recent trend started well after the ninth century.
-Additionally, Spanish honey has been a good traded, and even used as currency at times, for centuries.
+Based on my research, I would wager the topping of fried eggplant with molasses, even though viewed as traditional in certain regions, is a trend that started well after the ninth century.
+Additionally, Spanish honey has been traded, and was even used as currency at times, for centuries.
 Today, Spain is the second largest honey producer in Europe.[6]

 Here are pics from my first attempt making them at home.
-They aren’t as pretty as La Tienda’s, but they tasted delicious.
+They aren’t as pretty as La Tienda’s, but they were delicious.

 Here is a recipe from our favorite local tapas place, La Tienda, for those who would like to try and make them at home.
-I understand from the chefs and waitstaff that this also their top selling tapas dish.
+I understand from the chefs and waitstaff that this is their top-selling tapas dish.

 https://www.tienda.com/recipes/berenjenas-fritas.html